KAZAKHSTAN: Five years' jail for Islamic talks

 Kabduakasov is serving his two-year prison sentence in a labour camp in the northern city of Pavlodar.
 "Yklas gains strong moral encouragement from letters from around the world which Christians are sending him every day!"
 Pastor Teteryuk added.
 "It is also a powerful testimony for the labour-camp administration."

-More prisoners of conscience on financial blacklist
+More prisoners of conscience have bank accounts blocked

 Seven Sunni Muslim men sentenced in Sairam in South Kazakhstan Region have been added to the Finance Ministry Financial Monitoring Committee List of individuals "connected with the financing of terrorism or extremism".